IAM (Identity and Access Management)

 This final stage involves recording user activity,

-including what resources they accessed when they accessed them, and any
+including what resources they accessed, when, and any

 potential anomalies, providing an audit trail for security purposes.